-Welcome to the Environmental Health and Safety Department (EH&S)
+Welcome to the Environmental Health & Safety Department (EH&S)

 As a department under Health Sciences Administration, EH&S is a UW administrative department that assists organizational units in meeting their responsibility to protect the environment and to provide a safe and healthful place for employment and learning.

 In 1968, EH&S was created by combining several health and safety functions from various departments.
 In the early days, program emphasis was on radiation safety, environmental safety, environmental sanitation and industrial hygiene.
 With a staff of twelve, the EH&S office was located about a mile from the main campus.
 New federal, state and local regulations created the need to expand EH&S resources in order to remain in compliance.

 Currently EH&S employs about 100 people who are spread across campus in multiple locations.
 We have six sections that are organized around the services that we provide.
 Those include:

 The Campus Preventive Health section consists of programs to maintain the health and safety of faculty, staff and students on campus.
 The Employee Health Center and Health Sciences Immunization Program provide medical evaluations and medical clearance for UW faculty, staff and students who work with hazardous substances or may be exposed to bloodborne pathogens.
 The Public Health program ensures the safety of food served on campus, drinking water, pools and spas, and handles pest and wildlife issues.
 The Outreach and Communication program engages the campus community to ensure compliance and communicate safety information.

 The Environmental Programs section supports UW departments by collecting, transporting, recycling and disposing of hazardous chemical waste generated on campus.
 Our pollution prevention activities involve reduction of chemical waste volume through chemical recycling and redistribution, substitution of less hazardous chemicals, avoiding excess chemical inventory and preventing environmental pollution.